mruigrok/c-projects/README.md

 # battleship
 Found an old Battleship Game I programmed using C to run on the command line.
 Has some obvious beginner-looking code (large functions, strange loop iterations) in it but it was my first real project while learning the language.

+#learning
+Implemented value iteration and q learning to play count to 20 game